I imagine God inclining his/her ear to me, bringing it so close to my mouth that I can whisper what I can’t say out loud.

 Father Elton was silent for a moment, then said, “What stood out for you were two things: looking and waking up.
 You talked about looking, that you sensed God was looking for you.
 But what about the waking up?
 What are you waking up to?”

 “That I’ve lost someone precious to me.”
 Tears came as I continued, “And that someone is me.
-I’m waking up to the belief that I’m as precious as Hadrian is.
+I’m waking up to the belief that I’m as precious as our grandson is.
 The dream is asking me: Will I cherish and love myself the way God cherishes and loves me?”

 I could hardly get the words out.
 I looked through blurry eyes for a tissue.
 “Thank you, so much.
 I never saw that coming.”